magicrootZ/wiki_code_challenge_rtu/README.md

     sudo -u _www `which node` /<your path to wiki_code_challenge_rtu>/updates.js

 The web user varies depending on the Operating System and/or server, in this case '_www'.
+In order to just view output relevant to this project you can do:

+    sudo -u _www `which node` /<your path to wiki_code_challenge_rtu>/updates.js | grep OZKEY

+If you dont want to view any output and run the updates.js as a background process run:

+    sudo -u _www `which node` /<your path to wiki_code_challenge_rtu>/updates.js > /dev/null &

 next, start the webapp; this also should be run as the web user, for example:

     sudo -u _www `which node` /<your path to wiki_code_challenge_rtu>/app.js

+You can append the same ' | grep OZKEY' and ' >/dev/null &' to this one depending on want you want.

 === Begin Legacy README.md content ===